KahlilGibran17/ci4-app-crud/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
-- [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library
+- [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library Setup
+Copy .env from env

+Configure:

+app.baseURL

+database.default.hostname, username, password, database

+Run migrations or create tables manually

+Important Change with index.php index.php is now inside the public folder.
+Configure your web server to point there.
+Do NOT expose the root folder to the internet.

+How to Use This Project
+Set up your database and categories table

+Access /product to view the interface

+Add/edit/delete products via the web interface

+All data is loaded using AJAX and returned as JSON